zzxwill/oss/intl.en-US/Best Practices/Bucket management/Anti-leech.md

     For both cases, the OSS Referer feature offers two options:

     -   Sets whether empty Referer access is allowed.
 It cannot be set separately and needs to be used in conjunction with the Referer whitelist.
-    -   Sets the Referer white list.
+    -   Sets the Referer whitelist.
     The details are analyzed as follows:

     -   Anti-theft chain authentication is performed only if the user is accessing the object through a signed URL or an anonymous access.
 If the requested header has an "Authorization" field, it does not do anti-theft chain validation.
     -   A bucket can support multiple Referer parameters.
     -   The Referer parameter supports wildcard characters '\*' and '?'.
     -   Users can set up to allow request access for empty referer.
-    -   When the White List is empty, the Referer field is not checked for empty \(otherwise all requests will be rejected, because empty Referer will be rejected, for non-empty Referer OSS is also not found on the Referer White List \).
+    -   When the whitelist is empty, the Referer field is not checked for empty \(otherwise all requests will be rejected, because empty Referer will be rejected, for non-empty Referer OSS is also not found on the Referer whitelist \).
-    -   The White List is not empty, and a rule is set that does not allow Referer fields to be empty.
-Only Referer's white list of requests is allowed, other requests, including those whose Referer is empty, are rejected.
+    -   The whitelist is not empty, and a rule is set that does not allow Referer fields to be empty.
+Only Referer's whitelist of requests is allowed, other requests, including those whose Referer is empty, are rejected.
-    -   The White List is not empty, but the rule "allow Referer field to be empty" is set.
+    -   The whitelist is not empty, but the rule "allow Referer field to be empty" is set.
 An empty request with Referer and a whitelist-compliant request are permitted, other requests are rejected.
     -   Three permissions of bucket \(private, public-read, public-read-write\) the Referer field is checked.
     Wildcard character explanation: